Essays on Transatlantic Engagement in the Developing World

 Emerging Ties is a reflection of the conversations and debates that spanned the Bertelsmann Foundation Fellowship (BFF) in 2022.
 Our nine fellows and guest author lay out the ways in which the EU and the U.S. can further engage with developing countries and encourage positive global change.

 BFF is a hybrid experience that convenes over a period of five months.
 Fellows are provided with two in-person exchanges, one on each side of the Atlantic.
 The exchanges are supplemented with a two-month virtual program in which they meet once a week with experts related to the year’s topic.
 A final publication is written by the fellows themselves and published at the end of the fellowship.

 Manager, Transatlantic Relations

-Originally from France, she speaks fluent French and, having spent some time in Spain abroad during her undergraduate experience, she also speaks Spanish.
+Originally from France, she speaks fluent French and, having spent time in Valencia, Spain abroad during her undergraduate experience, she also speaks Spanish.